-Our template for an online business that sells hardware that uses licensed software should be used by a manufacturer of an electronic product who sells directly to end customers, or for software house that sells third party products with their software.
+Website terms for a business that sells hardware and licensed software should be used by a manufacturer of an electronic product who sells directly to end customers, or for software house that sells third party products with their software.

-Lastly, if products are made or sourced to order, these terms should be used.
-For example, you may sell customised greetings cards, or source rare wine, or make made to measure suits.
+Terms for businesses that make or source products to order should be used if, for example, you sell customised greetings cards, or source rare wine, or make made to measure suits.

 We assume that you do not sell to distributors or wholesalers or retailers.
-If you do, you will need different terms on delivery, risk, retention of title (ownership) and return that are included in our sales agency agreements.
+If you do, you will need different terms on delivery, risk, retention of title (ownership) and return that are included in our sales agency agreement templates.

 If you are in any doubt as to which template you should choose, please contact us.

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, delivery, returns, dispute resolution, liabilities and risk.
 Provided you comply with the law, you can set the commercial terms you like.